Worstjibs/DisJockey/README.md

 First, setup a google cloud application with access to the YouTube API, which is used to grab video details on track play.

-You'll also need access to a LavaLink server (https://github.com/Frederikam/Lavalink).
-You can host one on your local machine using the latest jar files, run it Docker Container or I found a Github repo that does One click hosting to Heroku for free (https://github.com/karyeet/heroku-lavalink).
+You'll also need access to a LavaLink server (https://github.com/lavalink-devs/Lavalink).
+You can host one on your local machine using the latest jar files, or run it Docker Container.

 I've included a skeleton `appsettings.json` file in the root of the repo, you'll need to populate each of the empty properties with corresponding values and put it in the API folder.

+Next, create a discord application at `https://discord.com/developers/applications`.
+Copy the Client Id and Client Secret values in the corresponding properties in appsettings of the API project.
+For the bot, copy the bot token to your user secrets in the bot project in the format `"BotSettings:BotToken": "{TOKEN}".`, or appsettings in a similar way.
 Finally, you need to add `{Application Hostname}/signin-discord` to the redirect URLs for your Discord Application, which is to ensure Discord Auth is successful.

 # Running

-You can launch the app by running `dotnet run` from inside `/DisJockey`.
-I've also included vscode launch options so you can debug through that too.

-I've started using Visual Studio 2019, so have included the Angular App in `/DisJockey/ClientApp`.
+DisJockey relies on docker extensively to run the required services.
+You can launch the app using docker compose (`docker compose up`).
+By default, this will launch the API (which also hosts the Angular client), the Bot, a Sql Server instance and RabbitMq.
+If you'd prefer to run SQL server on the host, simply comment out the `mssql` service in `docker-compose.override.yml` and update the `DefaultConnection` connection string in `appsettings.json`.

-To make changes to Angular, you'll need to run `ng build` inside the client folder, as the API needs to serve static HTML files for Discord Authentication to work (this might be possible with `ng serve` but I haven't managed it).
+To make changes to Angular, you'll need to run `ng build` inside the client folder, as the API needs to serve static HTML files for Discord Authentication to work.
 You can use the argument `--watch` to automatically build the Angular solution when you make changes to it.
 Alternatively, I've added an npm command to `package.json`, which you can run by calling `npm run build`.
-I may modify this at some point to serve up the Angular App as an SPA, but it wasn't high priority as the current approach works well.
+Make sure you run this before launching docker compose, although I've added a mount to `wwwroot` so any changes will be picked up automatically, even when the app is running.

 # Contributing

-Currently, the project as a whole is still in early stages, but I'm fairly new to .NET and still learning!
-If you would like to contribute or have any tips, I'm all ears.
+The project is in a rebuild stage after extensive refactoring and decoupling of the bot from the API, so can be unstable.
+Please raise an issue if you have any questions, and I will try to get back to you.